rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 #### Examples of what *not* to do

-- `./x.py test --stage 0 src/test/ui` is not meaningful: it runs tests on the _beta_ compiler and doesn't build `rustc` from source.
+- `./x.py test --stage 0 src/test/ui` is not useful: it runs tests on the _beta_ compiler and doesn't build `rustc` from source.
 Use `test src/test/ui` instead, which builds stage 1 from source.
 - `./x.py test --stage 0 compiler/rustc` builds the compiler but runs no tests: